cass-kul/cass-kul.github.io/_exercises/performance.md

 ### Exercise 2.2

-What are the best and worst case total latencies for an instruction in each of the 3 designs (single- cycle, multi-cycle, pipelined)?
-Note: express instruction latency both in number of cycles as well as in total time (ps).
+What are the best and worst case total latencies for an instruction in each of the 3 designs (single-cycle, multi-cycle, pipelined)?
+Express instruction latency both in number of cycles and in total time (ps).
 Based on these numbers, which design would you prefer?
 Explain.

 {% if site.solutions.show_session_8 %}